klermor/KnownTracks/README.md

 # KnownTracks

-A Known plugin that allows you to add GPX file viewer of content to your Known site.
+View GPS Exchange (GPX) files from your Known site

 ## Installation

-  * Drop the Tracks folder (rename the folder in 'Tracks') into the IdnoPlugins folder of your Known installation.
+  * Drop the Tracks folder into the IdnoPlugins folder of your Known installation.
   * Log into Known and click on Administration.
   * Click "enable" next to tracks.